AdobeDocs/campaign-classic.en/help/surveys/using/publish-track-and-use-collected-data.md

    Then enter the information you want to export and the storage file.

-   You can configure the content and format of the output file in the export wizard.
+   You can configure the content and format of the output file in the export assistant.

    This lets you: